anuj-iitp/Foodly_Marketplace_Analytics/README.md

 * How are listings distributed across states and cities?
 * Which restaurants have the highest number of listings?
 * Which price bands contain the largest share of listings?
-* What is the distribution of Veg and Non-Veg listings?
+* What is the distribution of Veg and Non Veg listings?
 * How does listed price compare with restaurant rating?
 * How does listing activity vary across the observation period?